About the FORUM

 Best IR during a corporate transaction

-Best IR impact *NEW FOR 2025*
+Best IR impact

 Best IR website

 The IR website is the first point of contact for an IRO’s audience.
-We want to hear from companies that have developed a best-in-class website displaying top-notch customer experience, engaging content that meets analysts’ and investors’ needs, and multiplatform access.
+We want to hear from companies that have developed a best-in-class website displaying top-notch customer experience, engaging content that meets analysts’ and investors’ needs and multiplatform access.

-Best sell-side management *NEW FOR 2025*
+Best sell-side management

 Working closely with analysts is a core part of many IR programs, but it can pose a challenge when thinking about how to prioritize your time and focus on your company’s sell-side followers.
-In this category we are looking for teams that have implemented new strategies for keeping up with the sell side, working with analysts and deriving the most from their relationships to best serve their corporate strategies.

 Best sustainability reporting